The timeline for the MATS Winter 2027 program is:

 Although MATS sometimes supports UC Berkeley-based mentors, MATS is an independent program and is not formally part of UC Berkeley.
 As such, MATS will not be providing student cards to our scholars.

 MATS is a scientific and educational seminar and independent research program, and provides J1 visas for non-American participants.
-Participants can also opt to participate from our London office.
+Participants can also opt to participate from our London office; however, please note that visa support is not available for that option.

 During the main program, fellows should expect to meet with their mentor for at least one hour per week, with more frequent communication via Slack.
 The extent of mentor support will vary depending on the project and the mentor.